amin942001/AMFTravellingWave/README.md

 # Model simulations

 Notebooks generating the figure for model simulations can be found at https://github.com/Cocopyth/model_integration.
-Proper installation of requirement.txt should be sufficient to run all the notebooks.
+Proper installation of requirement.txt via `pip install -r requirement.txt` should be sufficient to run all the notebooks.